Risho92/rufus/README.md

 Challenge: Many sites use JavaScript to load content
 Solution: Implement optional headless browser integration for JavaScript rendering.
 This was attempted using selenium package but could not be completed within the allocated time.

+### Cost

+Challenge: Cost to handle a single prompt could be above $5
+Solution: This solution is using the latest models from OpenAI.
+These has to be swapped with smaller models before productionalizing.

 #### Rate Limiting:

 Challenge: Aggressive crawling can trigger site defenses
 Solution: Concurrent request management with configurable limits and polite delays

 #### Content Relevance:

 Challenge: Determining what content matters to the user
 Solution: Two-tier relevance scoring (keyword + LLM evaluation)

 #### Site Structure Variability: